ampcpmgp/ampcpmgp/README.md

 </p>

 - 🔭 I’m currently working on Frontend Development
-- 🌱 I’m currently learning IPFS or altenative.
+- 🌱 I’m currently learning agritech.
-- 👯 I’m looking to collaborate on @monoidcc
+- 👯 I’m looking to collaborate on Svelte Japan.
-- 🤔 I’m looking for help with decentralized web app architecture
+- 🤔 I’m looking for help with automated farming.
 - 💬 Ask me about Japan
 - 📫 How to reach me: https://twitter.com/am_nimitz3
 - ⚡ Fun fact: I read "As A Man Thinketh" every 1~2 years, and I've been reading it for about 10 rounds.